The Uncertainty Principle Has a Sharpe Ratio: Quantum Portfolio Optimization in C++

 Appendix A: Terms

 The body of this post is written for practitioners.
 This appendix is for everyone else.
-No terms were softened above; they are explained here instead.

 Finance